Esri/arcgis-maps-sdk-swift-toolkit/Documentation/ConfigureAppSecrets.md

   echo ARCGIS_API_KEY_DEVELOPMENT=your-api-key >> .secrets
   ```

-  > Replace 'your-license-key', 'your-extension-license-key' and 'your-api-key' with your keys.
+  > Replace 'your-api-key' with your keys.

 Visit the developer's website to learn more about [Deployment](https://developers.arcgis.com/swift/license-and-deployment/) and [Security and authentication](https://developers.arcgis.com/documentation/security-and-authentication/).